AUSTRALIAN RESEARCH COUNCIL

 Thesis title: Volume Weighted Average Price Options

-(Degree conferred July 2007)
+(PhD awarded July 2007)

 Antony developed methods for the valuation of a Volume Weighted Average Price option (VWAP).
 This is an option which has a strike which is a VWAP.
 He obtained a number of results about these options including an approximation to the price by moment matching and also a series solution.
 Antony also investigated a numerical solution to the partial differential equation that describes the price of the option by finite differences.
 This procedure presents a number of challenges; simple finite difference methods are impractical due to the curse of dimensionality, so alternating direction implicit and splitting methods were investigated.